GDQuest/godot-colorpicker-presets/README.md

 The addon:

 1. Doesn't check the length of the color palette/file.
-1. Skips malformed text lines without warning.
-It uses the ones it can convert to `Color`.
 1. Overwrites the _ColorPicker_ presets whenever you reopen the project or re-enable the addon.

 ## ✓ Install

-1. Make a new folder at `res://addons/ColorPickerPresets/`.
+1. Make a new folder at `res://addons/gdquest_colorpicker_presets/`.
-1. Copy the contents of this repository into `res://addons/ColorPickerPresets/`.
+1. Copy the contents of this repository into `res://addons/gdquest_colorpicker_presets/`.
-1. Replace `res://addons/ColorPickerPresets/presets.hex` with your prefered version.
+1. Replace `res://addons/gdquest_colorpicker_presets/presets.gpl` with your prefered version.
 1. Enable the addon from `Project > Project Settings... > Plugins`.
 1. Profit.